Hans van Hemert: Later career

-However, none of these groups reached Luv's level of success.

 In April 2005, the Luv' ladies made a surprise showcase at his 40-year business anniversary and 60th birthday.
 In the spring of 2006, his production team remixed "Trojan Horse" (which was included in the box set Completely In Luv' (released by Universal Music Netherlands).
-Two years later, he produced and wrote a digital single for Mother and Father's day, "De allerliefste mama en papa" performed by his daughter Hannah and his granddaughter Britt.
+Two years later, he produced and wrote a digital single for Mother's and Father's day, "De allerliefste mama en papa" performed by his daughter Hannah and his granddaughter Britt.

-In recent years, some of his compositions have been utilised by contemporary artists from the dance and techno scene.
+In later years, some of his compositions were utilised by contemporary artists from the dance and techno scene.